dret/webconcepts/concepts/http-header/Accept-Push-Policy.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Accept-Push-Policy"
 title:         "HTTP Header Field: Accept-Push-Policy"
+concept-name:  HTTP Header Field
+concept-value: Accept-Push-Policy
 description: "A client can express the desired push policy for a request by sending an \"Accept-Push-Policy\" header field in the request.
 The header field value contains the push policy that the client expects the server to use when processing the request."
 ---